 Marconi, Guglielmo (1874–1937)

-For several years, Marconi involved with the possibility of radio communication with extraterrestrial intelligence.
-His first public comments on the subject appeared on the front page of The New York Times on January 20, 1919, under the headline "Radio to Stars, Marconi's Hope."
+For several years, Marconi was involved with the possibility of radio communication with extraterrestrial intelligence.
+His first public comments on the subject appeared on the front page of The New York Times on Jan 20, 1919, under the headline "Radio to Stars, Marconi's Hope."
 Marconi expressed his belief that there may be many inhabited worlds, that mathematics might serve as a common language of communication (see mathematics as a universal language), and that unexplained signals he had detected might have been sent by intelligent beings in space.
 A year later the Daily Mail in London reported that Marconi had found "very queer sounds and indications, which might come from somewhere outside the Earth," including Morse code.
 Subsequently, The New York Times followed up the story, stimulating comments from a number of scientists and engineers around the world.
 Although Marconi said nothing more on the subject, the possibility of radio communication with extraterrestrials created much public excitement at the coming close opposition of Mars in 1924.
 By this time, most professional astronomers agreed that there was little chance of finding advanced martians.
 But one who had not yet given up hope of making contact with the inhabitants of the Red Planet was David P. Todd.